awesomeeng/zephjs/docs/API.md

 <a name="ZephUtils.fetchText"></a>

 ### ZephUtils.fetchText(url, options) ⇒ <code>Promise</code>
-Fetch but also resolves the content as plaintext.
+Fetch but also resolves the content as plain text.
 Useful for reading HTML and CSS files.

 **Kind**: static method of [<code>ZephUtils</code>](#ZephUtils)